Division of Civil Law

 Advanced Training Center provides training in specialized investigative techniques to California law enforcement personnel and provides and coordinates inservice training for DOJ employees.

-Professional Standards Unit provides investigative services to DLE and the Division of Criminal Justice Information Services in formal internal affairs management inquiries and background process reviews.
+Professional Standards Group provides investigative services for all components within the DOJ by conducting formal internal affairs management inquiries and pre-employment background investigation interviews.

-Facilities Protection & Security Group provides all levels of executive protection for the Attorney General, his executive staff and coordinates the security systems for all DOJ facilities within California.
+Facilities Protection Unit provides all levels of executive protection for the Attorney General, his executive staff and coordinates the security systems for all DOJ facilities throughout California.

 Office Locations: Sacramento.